“When life gives you a unique time window, take advantage of it to forge new life experiences, learn and grow, or just mint some beautiful memories ”

-I started and finished the journey on my own, here and there shared a portion of it with other fellow bikers and parted ways when our pace diverged.
+I started and finished the journey on my own, here and there shared a portion of it with other fellow bikers, and parted ways when our pace diverged.

-There were few moments that I felt exhausted and doubted the meaning of the trip, and there were long stretches of the road where I was the only one, but there was not a single moment when I felt lonely or sorry for myself, I just pushed on and pushed through.
-I believe that despite having friends and family, we are by and large lone journeyman/women on our own paths, each grappling with our own realities.
+There were a few moments when I felt exhausted and doubted the meaning of the trip, and there were long stretches of the road where I was the only one, but there was not a single moment when I felt lonely or sorry for myself, I just pushed on and pushed through.
+I believe that despite having friends and family, we are by and large lone journeymen/women on our own paths, each grappling with our own realities.
 If there are any thesis and metaphors that I want to draw out from the journey, that is:

 - Hold much love for others, but we do not need other people to validate our existence, at least not as much as we think we do